This post simplifies the distinctions of the church of Christ with other churches and is not comprehensive.

 The first churches praised God with their lips singing psalms, hymns, and spiritual songs among themselves (Eph 5:19; Col 3:16).
 The churches of Christ would no more change the fruit of the grapevine for the Lord’s Supper than change the fruit of the lips for praise to God (Heb 13:15).
 The Bible describes musical instruments as lifeless that do not align with worshiping and edifying one another with words (1 Cor 14:1–20).
 The churches of Christ will not add musical instruments or body percussion to the singing that God commanded in the Scriptures (1 Cor 4:6; 2 John 9).
 They see musical instruments as an addition to God’s Word.
 The churches of Jesus Christ obey Paul’s instruction to “maintain the traditions even as I delivered them to you” (1 Cor 11:2).

-5. Churches of Christ pursue unity in loving obedience to God and love one another like family all over the world.
+5. Churches of Christ avoid division and pursue unity in loving obedience to God and love one another like family all over the world.

 This may be the most important difference.
 The common experiences of Christians among the churches of Christ is that their congregation is family and they love one another.
 Christians must rely and trust in one another more than other body of people on earth.
 Jesus revealed, “By this all people will know that you are my disciples, if you have love for one another” (John 13:35).